Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: Experiments

+\textbf{Ablation Study on Key Modules: } Table~\ref{tab:module_ablation} reports the ablation results of the two core modules in \ours.
+Either module alone improves over the vanilla model on Reefknot~\cite{zheng2024reefknot} and POPE~\cite{Li-hallucination-2023}.
+Combining them yields the best results, showing that token selection and inertia suppression are complementary.
+This confirms that both modules contribute to the overall effectiveness of \ours from different aspects.

+\textbf{Ablation Study on Key Coefficients: } Table~\ref{tab:coefficient} reports the effect of the three key coefficients, $\alpha$, $\gamma$, and $\tau$, on both perceptual and cognitive hallucinations.
+The best settings vary slightly across backbones, but all three models generally favor moderate coefficients.
+Across all tested settings, \ours consistently remains above MemVR~\cite{zou2024look}, which further supports the practical applicability of the proposed method.
+This indicates that \ours remains stable within a reasonable coefficient range, without requiring highly sensitive tuning.

-\textbf{Analysis of Inference Latency and Computational Cost: } As shown in Table~\ref{tab:efficiency}, we compare inference latency, GPU memory usage, and hallucination performance across decoding strategies on the Reefknot~\cite{zheng2024reefknot} benchmark.
-Across three backbones, the proposed method achieves the best overall performance with marginal overhead, attaining $R_{score}$ values of 65.80\%, 57.64\%, and 71.55\% on LLaVA-1.5~\cite{liu2024improved}, InstructBLIP~\cite{dai2023instructblip}, and Qwen2.5-VL-Instruct~\cite{bai2025qwen2}, respectively, together with the lowest perceptual and cognitive hallucination rates.
-Compared with VCD~\cite{leng2024mitigating}, OPERA~\cite{huang2024opera} and MemVR~\cite{zou2024look}, it provides higher accuracy with less inference time and comparable or lower memory consumption.
+\textbf{Analysis of Latency and Computational Cost: } As shown in Table~\ref{tab:efficiency}, we compare inference latency, GPU memory usage, and hallucination performance across decoding strategies on Reefknot~\cite{zheng2024reefknot}.
+Across three backbones, \ours achieves the best overall performance with marginal overhead, reaching $R_{score}$ values of 65.93\%, 57.76\%, and 71.68\%, respectively.
+Compared with other methods, it delivers higher accuracy with lower latency and memory usage.